predari/pseudospectra/README.md

 pseudospectra
 =============

-Codes for computing pseudospectra in parallel
+Codes for computing pseudospectra in parallel.
+This folder contains a new technique for evaluating pseudospectrum.